ericbreh/peergrader2/README.md

 * finish auth (oauth, signup, forgot password, test, validate on client)
 * make standardized errors (not authorized, page not found)
 * clean database (tables and unnecessary functions)
-* assignment stage, show if submitted, if can still submit...
+* assignment stage - show if submitted, if can still submit...

 ## MVP